Gifting for Numero Uno in 2021

 Tier 4 – You perfected your sourdough recipe

 You, like so many others, have invested your time and care into a little baby starter which you’ve nourished and loved to the point where you were probably producing a loaf each day.
 Big achievement.
 Huge.
 And as someone who would struggle to keep a Pet Rock alive, I salute you and think you of all people deserve a reward for your efforts.
 What you deserve is to take a few slices of that sourdough and make yourself a toasted ham and Comté sandwich.
-Pair that with a cheeky glass of the Riverstone Chardonnay from J. Lohr and you’ll know what heaven truly is.
+Pair that with a cheeky glass of the Bon Courage Estate Chardonnay and you’ll know what heaven truly is.

 Christmas is a time of giving, so now is the season to give yourself a metaphorical pat on the back and treat yourself to something nice.
-We’ve all been through it this year and we all deserve a bit of a treat.
 They say, “the punishment should fit the crime,” but I’m more of a “the reward should match the achievement” kinda guy.

 So from me to me, and you, go look after yourself.
 You deserve it.

 View our selection of red wine, white wine, rosé wine and sparkling wine here.